 There will, of course, be an appeal by Uber, and a further Tribunal to calculate the backdated holiday and pay the drivers should receive.

 Since the decision, apparently Uber has e-mailed its 40,000 UK drivers to claim the judgements would only affect the two drivers who brought the case.
 The GMB Union responded by saying it applied to all 40,000 drivers.
-This fight may go on for quite some time.

 In November 2017, the Employment Appeal Tribunal confirmed that Uber drivers were workers and not self-employed contractors.
 Uber had appealed the tribunal decision saying that it was the “agent” for the drivers who themselves provided the transportation services.
 The EAT found that Uber weren’t simply an “agent”, the question to ask was that when the drivers were working, who were they working for?
 The EAT found that the original Tribunal were entitled to conclude that there was a contract between Uber and the drivers, where the drivers personally undertook work for Uber as part of its business of providing transport services to passengers.
 Drivers were integrated into it, they couldn’t grow their own business, had no ability to negotiate terms with passengers and had to accept work on Uber’s terms.

 They also considered whether drivers were ‘workers’ when they were between jobs (it was obvious they were working when they had a passenger in the car) – when the app was switched on and they were in the territory in which they worked and were ready and willing to accept trips.
 Uber said that during these times the driver could equally be logged onto the app of a competitor taxi business.
 The EAT felt that in reality once the driver had the Uber app switched on the driver was obliged to accept at least 80% of trips in order to retain their account status; if they had worked for a competitor during this time they were unlikely to be available for Uber work.